 96% of the people are Buddhist with the remaining 4% being mainly southern Muslims.
 The national language and script is Thai, but there are several regional dialects.

-Common but avoidable health concerns are contaminated food, water and ice that can lead to diarrhoea, dehydration and hepatitis A or E. Make sure you drink only bottled drinking water.
+More common health concerns are contaminated food, water and ice that can lead to diarrhoea, dehydration and hepatitis A or E. Make sure you drink only bottled drinking water.
 Fungal infections are also very common.
 Wear loose clothes, wash frequently, and dry yourself carefully.